JhonatanFerrer/JK206/README.md

 The source code of the keyboard was written in CircuitPython using the KMK firmware, the microcontroller used is the Raspberry Pi Pico.

+If you want to build your own JK206, go to the guide, where there will be the step-by-step to assemble and configure it

 <h2 align="Left"> Español </h2>